golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 We are preparing a tool to check providers' availability.
 Another solution would be to move to mainnet - we are also working on enabling this option.

-For now, the best course of action would be to report the situation on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.
+For now, the best course of action would be to report the situation on [`#Ray on Golem` discord channel](https://chat.golem.network/).

 Usually, the testnet isn't busy for a long time - it might be enough to wait a couple of minutes.